drewwalton19216801/cube3d/README.md

 The latest version includes significant performance improvements:

 - **f32 Precision:** Switched from f64 to f32 for 2-4x faster floating-point operations
-- **Fast Inverse Square Root:** Implements the Quake III algorithm for vector normalization
+- **SIMD Operations:** Uses the `glam` library for hardware-accelerated vector and matrix operations
 - **Function Inlining:** All mathematical functions are inlined to eliminate call overhead
-- **Matrix Operations:** Loop unrolling for 3x3 matrix operations
+- **Parallel Rasterization:** Uses `rayon` for multi-threaded triangle rendering
 - **Triangle Rasterization:** Early exit point-in-triangle test with optimized culling
 - **Memory Optimization:** Reduced allocations and improved cache locality
-- **SIMD-Friendly Code:** Optimized patterns for better CPU vectorization
+- **Pre-allocated Buffers:** Pixel and Z-buffers are pre-allocated and reused across frames

 ## Prerequisites